lovababu/http2-in-action/README.md

 It takes advantage of HTTP/2 multiplexing, and loads resources in parallel.

-**Early Fetching:** It allows critical resources (like fonts, scripts, stylesheets, or images) to be downloaded early in the page lifecycle.
+- **Early Fetching:** It allows critical resources (like fonts, scripts, stylesheets, or images) to be downloaded early in the page lifecycle.
-**Non-blocking:** These resources are fetched without blocking HTML parsing or rendering.
+- **Non-blocking:** These resources are fetched without blocking HTML parsing or rendering.
-**Separation of Fetch & Execution:** You can preload a script but choose when to execute it later.
+- **Separation of Fetch & Execution:** You can preload a script but choose when to execute it later.

+## Connection Efficiency

-**Connection Efficiency**: While HTTP/1.1 processes requests and responses sequentially, HTTP/2 handles multiple concurrent streams on one connection.
+While HTTP/1.1 processes requests and responses sequentially, HTTP/2 handles multiple concurrent streams on one connection.

 ## Header Compression
 One of the major performance upgrades in HTTP/2 over HTTP/1.1 is how it handles header compression.
 HTTP/2 introduces a dedicated compression algorithm called **HPACK**, designed specifically for headers:
-**Binary Encoding:** Headers are encoded in binary, making them smaller and faster to parse.
+- **Binary Encoding:** Headers are encoded in binary, making them smaller and faster to parse.
-**Huffman Coding:** HPACK uses Huffman encoding to shrink individual header values efficiently.
+- **Huffman Coding:** HPACK uses Huffman encoding to shrink individual header values efficiently.
-**Header Tables:** Both client and server maintain dynamic tables of previously sent headers.
+- **Header Tables:** Both client and server maintain dynamic tables of previously sent headers.
 If a header repeats, only a reference is sent instead of the full string

 ## Server Push
 Enables server to proactively send resources to the client. - Deprecated in HTTP/3